 Unfortunately, this results in cheap lenses that will last for a few weeks before breaking.

-That’s why it’s key that you recognize which lenses will stand the test of time and which lenses won’t.
+It’s key that you recognize which lenses will stand the test of time.
 The best lenses are made of metal, not plastic.
-And they have a good, solid feel to them when you hold them in your hands.
+And they have a good, solid feel when you hold them in your hands.

 Before you purchase an iPhone telephoto lens, you want to make sure it’s compatible with your smartphone.
 And there are advantages to purchasing lenses that are compatible with additional iPhones and Android devices: If you end up buying a new iPhone or purchasing a Google Pixel, you’ll be able to use your tele lens without a problem, which will save you money in the long run.

-You can’t evaluate the best iPhone telephoto lenses without considering price.
+You can’t evaluate iPhone telephoto lenses without considering price.

-Fortunately, even the best tele lenses are fairly cheap – and for those who don’t have the budget for these, you’ll be able to grab a budget tele lens for bargain prices.
+Fortunately, even the best tele lenses are fairly cheap – and for those who only have a few dollars to spend, you’ll still be able to grab a budget tele lens.